-The ITC project is considered new construction.
-The Barlow Parking lot will be a complete renovation of the existing facility, including site utilities and campus roadway that needs to be kept open during construction for public use and use by emergency response teams to respons to campus incidents.
+The DeJardin project is considered new construction with some elements of renovation in the existing DeJardin building.
+The Transit Center lot will be a complete renovation of the existing facility, including site utilities and campus roadway that needs to be kept open during construction for public use and use by emergency response teams to respond to campus incidents.